American Diplomat’s Journey to Fluent Arabic: Living with an Egyptian Family

 • I recently made sure to visit this family when I returned to Cairo in my current job, and I found the children of this family became men and women and they had children, and the head of the family, Abu Ahmed, died, but Umm Ahmed welcomed me very much and prepared my favorite food for me, as well as the rest of the family welcomed me.

-And about the lesson learned from that experience, Wolfsberg concluded: “What I can confirm is that learning comes with coexistence, and therefore I advise every foreigner who wants to learn Arabic to coexist and coexist with an Arab people, because whoever lives with a people for 40 days becomes one of them, and I became one of the Egyptians.”
+And regarding the lesson learned from that experience, Wolfsberg concluded: “What I can confirm is that learning comes with coexistence, and therefore I advise every foreigner who wants to learn Arabic to coexist and coexist with an Arab people, because whoever lives with a people for 40 days becomes one of them, and I became one of the Egyptians.”

 1685758686